WelshSean/getdata-012_Project/README.md

 This repo contains the following items.

-* README - This File.
+* README.md - This File.
-* run_analysis.R - the code that will consume the data and produced the summarise dataset.
+* run_analysis.R - the code that will consume the data and produced the summarised dataset.
 * CodeBook.md - the Code Book to describe the summarised data set.
 * UCI HAR Dataset - a directory containing all the files from the original data set [Original Link](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/)

-The R script will combine the datasets into one consolidated dataset and will summarise it t by Subject and Activity to produce means of each variable.
+The R script will combine the datasets into one consolidated dataset and will summarise it by Subject and Activity to produce means of each variable.

 ## Running the code